OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 * Automatic death grace window on player respawn
 * Boss message banners only send to players within range
 * Ability to offset the game day
+* Ability to hide steam/xbox platform tags from shouts and chat messages

 Admins have the ability to bypass some of these settings when the AdminBypass config is enabled.